zephraph/alchemy-gen-cli/README.md

-# alchemy-gen
+# effect-gen-api

 A CLI tool that generates Effect Platform HTTP libraries from OpenAPI specification documents.

 ## Overview

-alchemy-gen is a code generation tool that transforms OpenAPI specification files into Effect Platform `HttpApi` implementations.
+effect-gen is a code generation tool that transforms OpenAPI specification files into Effect Platform `HttpApi` implementations.
 It uses `@effect/platform`'s `OpenApiJsonSchema` utilities or custom Effect Schema parsers to process OpenAPI specs, then leverages `ts-poet` for TypeScript code generation and `@effect/cli` for the command-line interface.

 ## Features